Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-for all $f \in C^{\infty}(M)$ as we have the underlying structure of a pair of almost Lie algebroids. \end{example}

-\begin{example} Consider a skew algebra $(\mathfrak{g}, [\bullet, \bullet])$ (i.e., a `Lie algebra' mod the Jacobi identity) and an action thereof on a manifold $M$.
+for all $f \in C^{\infty}(M)$.
+Thus, given an almost Lie bi-algebroid we can construct a family of symplectic almost Lie $2$-algebroids. \end{example} \begin{example} Consider a skew algebra $(\mathfrak{g}, [\bullet, \bullet])$ (i.e., a vector space equipped with a bracket satisfying the usual axioms of Lie algebras except for the Jacobi identity) and an action thereof on a manifold $M$.
 We describe the action in the following way.
-First we consider the N-manifold
+First, we consider the N-manifold

 which we equip with local coordinates

 The degree ${-}2$ Poisson bracket is just the canonical Poisson bracket on $F_{2} \simeq \sT^{*}(M \times \Pi \mathfrak{g})$.
 The pre-homological potential is given by